Undergraduate Departmental Representatives

-The Undergraduate Departmental Representatives serve as a resource and representative for fellow majors and minors and potential majors and minors, and brings student concerns and/or ideas to the program faculty.
-They also provide feedback to the program chair, undergraduate advising head, and faculty regarding scheduling problems, course offerings, etc. and help organize events for majors, minors, and other interested students.
+Undergraduate departmental representatives serve as a resource and representative for fellow majors and minors and potential majors and minors, and brings student concerns and/or ideas to the program faculty.
+They also provide feedback to the program chair, undergraduate advising head, and faculty regarding scheduling problems, course offerings, etc. and help organize events for majors, minors and other interested students.

-I am a junior majoring in History and Sociology with a minor in East Asian Studies.
+I am a senior majoring in History and Sociology with minors in East Asian Studies and Education Studies.
 I decided to study history because I have loved this subject since my childhood, which was filled with interesting stories about historical events and figures.
 My history courses have strengthened my critical thinking and writing skills, and have made me appreciate the reasoning and analysis involved in historical research and study.
 I decided to apply for the position as a UDR because the department and the faculty have offered me great help in academics, so I would like to contribute my efforts in return by sharing my experience and information about the history major and minor with my fellow students.
-As UDR, I want to help students explore different fields of historical studies as well as future career options and help build more connections between students and the faculty.
+As a UDR, I want to help students explore different fields of historical studies as well as future career options and help build more connections between students and the faculty.